absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 An instance is created, with the resolved dependencies passed as arguments.
 They are then dynamically assigned, and finally, the `init` method is called.

-In the `init` method, you can assume that everything is properly set up and the instance is ready to work.
+In the `init` method, you can assume that everything is properly set up, and the instance is ready to work.

 Now that the todos are saved somewhere, let's implement the `getAll` method.